Chadius/creatingsymmetry/docs/common_options.md

 [(Link to formula)](../example/rosettes/rainbow_stripe_rosette_2_sample_space_1.yml)

-Let's zoom out and see what the extremes.
-Give a large distance between the x and y axes.
+Let's zoom out and see the extremes.
+Make a large distance between minx and maxx.
+Same thing for miny and maxy.
-We will lose detail but we get to see more of the pattern.

 ```yaml
 sample_space:
   minx: -64e-1